 • Deployments: To run the default test level, click the main DEPLOY NOW button on the pre-deployment summary.
 To specify the other test levels, click the arrow to the right of the button and choose the test level for the validation.

-• Continuous integration: You can set the test level when creating or editing a CI job in the General settings tab.
+• Continuous integration: You can set the test level when creating or editing a CI job in the Test settings tab.
 If you make changes to the test level of an existing job, they will be applied the next time the job runs.

 A note on the formatting of test classes for managed packages